 If you’re over the age of 40, the lender may shorten your loan term so that your home loan is repaid before the standard retirement age of 65.

 For those over the age of 50, there is no hard and fast rule so read on to find out more.

-How to get a home loan over 50 years of age
+How to get a home loan if you’re over 50

 The secret to getting your home loan approved is to apply with a lender that has flexible policies.